The Basics of Lease Options and Purchase Sales

 If the buyer doesn't exercise the lease option and purchase the property at the end of the term, the option expires.
 The buyer is not obligated to buy the property.

-This is another variation on the same theme with some minor differences.
-The buyer pays the seller option money for the right to later purchase the property.
+It is another variation on the same theme with some minor differences.
+The buyer pays the seller option money for the right to purchase the property later.
 The buyer and seller agree on a purchase price, often at or a bit higher than current market value.

 During the term of the option, the buyer agrees to lease the property from the seller for a predetermined rental amount.
 The term of the lease-purchase agreement is negotiable, but again, the common duration is generally from one year to three years.